aditya43/docker-kubernetes/README.md

     # Assuming 'mysql' image already exists in our system.
     docker image tag mysql adityahajare/mysql adityahajare/latestmysql adityahajare/additionaltagname
     ```
-- `latest` tag doesn't always means latest version of that Image.
-It's just the default tag, but Image owners should assign it to the newest stable version.
 - To push our own Image:
     ```sh
     # Uploads changed layers to a image registery.